dannywillems/easy-install/README.md

 This repository contains a script which allows you to install all softwares you need by writing only a single file, independently of your operating system.

+See [here](https://github.com/dannywillems/easy-install-yml) for a list of YAML files to use.

 ![simple easy-install.rc file](res/easy-install.rc.example.png)

 ## Installation